We must get unhoused people off the streets for their safety and for public safety.

 Restore Public Safety

-Addressing the City’s substantial increase in crime and supporting law enforcement are fundamental elements of Traci’s plan.
-Many public places in CD11 have become unsafe for our residents and visitors.
+Addressing the City’s substantial increase in crime and supporting all of our community safety partners are fundamental elements of Traci’s plan.
+Crime in our City is way too high.
+As a result, many families and businesses are not safe in their own neighborhoods..
 This cannot continue.
-We must make our neighborhoods and public spaces safe and welcoming for everyone.
-Traci will fight at City Hall to enhance community safety, reduce crime and violence, and provide adequate resources for first responders.
+We must make the Westside safe and welcoming for everyone.
+Traci will fight at City Hall to enhance community safety, reduce crime and violence, and provide adequate resources for our first responders.
 She will work to:

-- Provide funding and authority to safety partners
+- Provide funding and staffing to law enforcement

 - Protect neighborhoods and public spaces